postspectacular/rnd.farm/README.md

 ## updates

-### 2015-02-17 - v2 released with collection via websocket
+### 2015-02-17 - v2 released with data collection via websockets

 A new version has been released, now collecting inherent randomness from each user's mouse/touch movements and key presses and their